sladjandr/To-Do-List-Web-App/README.md

 Web app allowing users to manage their to-do list.
 Spring Boot will be used on backend and Vue.js on frontend.

-App will have two types of user.
-Administrator which will have abillity to manage user accounts and users which have abillity to manage their to-do list.
+App will have two types of users.
+Administrator which will have abillity to manage user accounts and users which will have abillity to manage their to-do list.

 (TO DO)
 -make a data model in Spring Boot